-Nichole has some huge fans at Big Idea.
-She's such an amazing writer, singer and performer.
-Because of how she has addressed the topic of true beauty in the past, both personally and professionally, we felt that her unique perspective as a singer-songwriter-in addition to her role as a mother of two small children and her love of VeggieTales-would be a great fit for Sweetpea.
+She has some huge fans at Big Idea.
+Because of how she has addressed the topic of true beauty in the past, both personally and professionally, we felt that her unique perspective as a singer-songwriter—in addition to her role as a mother of two small children and her love of VeggieTales—would be a great fit.
 We were so thrilled when she agreed to write a song for the show and were absolutely floored when we heard it.
 "Beautiful For Me" is a wonderful and moving song that captures the lesson of Sweetpea Beauty perfectly.
-As Nichole put it, "I really wanted the song to capture that moment of, He (God) loves you.
-He cherishes you.
-He adores you.
-You captivate Him because He made you in His image."

-How is today's VeggieTales audience/generation different from the one from your beginning in the early '90s?
+How is today's VeggieTales audience different from the one in your beginning in the early 1990s?

-I do think people are much more visually sophisticated than they were at the birth of 3-D computer animation.
-Twenty years ago if it was computer-animated, it was cool.
-I think VeggieTales benefitted from that early wave of enthusiasm.
+People are much more visually sophisticated than they were at the birth of 3-D computer animation.
+Twenty years ago if it was computer animated, it was cool.
+VeggieTales benefited from that early wave of enthusiasm.
 As I go back and watch the shows, I notice the stories and lessons hold up well, but they look very rudimentary.
 Visually, we've had to improve as the art form has improved, and our audience's expectations have grown.
-Probably the biggest challenge we face with each new show, after 17 years and 40-some episodes, is, what makes this story special?
-Why do my child and I need to see this VeggieTales episode?
-That's the creative challenge that keeps us going and hopefully growing as storytellers.

 Will there be another full-length VeggieTales movie?